10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Why I Made This List

-So, with all of that said, if you want your non-fiction book to get noticed and purchased, and impress your clients, then you need to avoid these common mistakes and pitfalls that are listed here.
+So, with all that said, if you want your non-fiction book to get noticed, purchased, and impress your clients, then you need to avoid these common mistakes and pitfalls listed here.
 I developed this list from my own reading experiences.

-I read a lot of non-fiction books and have realized that these mistakes aren’t only limited to small publishers and new authors.
+I have read thousands of non-fiction books and noticed that these mistakes are not limited to small publishers and new authors.
 I see some of these same problems in the publications of some of the largest publishers.

 Just A Simple Reminder

-And please, never forget, that as a self-publisher, YOU are solely responsible for your book’s success, and your reputation, so you need to be especially attentive to avoiding these mistakes.
+And please, never forget that as a self-publisher, YOU are solely responsible for your book’s success and reputation, so you must be attentive to avoiding these missteps.
+Even if you have hired a designer, editor, proofreader, etc., the finished product is your responsibility.

 Mistake # 1: Missing Sections

 Include all of the standard sections of a book.
-This includes the title page, copyright page, table of contents, and so on.
-Readers expect your book to look like a real, professionally edited and designed book.
+This means the title page, copyright page, table of contents, etc. Readers expect your book to look like an actual, professionally edited, and designed book.

 Mistake # 2: Cramming It In

 Use proper margins.
-Making your margins too small will make your book difficult and unpleasant to read.
-Top, bottom, inside, and outside margins are each different, and each needs to be the appropriate size.
+Making your margins too small will make reading your book difficult and unpleasant.
+The top, bottom, inside, and outside margins are each different, and each needs to be the appropriate size.
 And always use an easy-to-read font for your text.

 Mistake # 3: Bad Cover